tailcallhq/tailcall/src/cli/llm/prompts/infer_field_name.md

-Given the http request url and method, suggest 5 meaningful field names for it that can be used as fields in a GraphQL query or mutation.
+Given the http request url and method, suggest {{count}} idiomatic GraphQL names for it that can be used as fields in a GraphQL query or mutation.
 The name should be concise and preferably a single word.

 Example Input1: